penguintech01/penguintech01.github.io/_posts/2017-04-18-command-injection.md

 Note that we didn't set the LPORT of bind_tcp, since the default one is *4444*.

-As you notice we are the *www-data* user, and that's why we can't read the /etc/shadow file, which contains the user passwords of the operating system.
+As you can see, we are the *www-data* user, and that's why we can't read the /etc/shadow file, which contains the user passwords of the operating system.
 But, we have all the privileges that *www-data* user has and we can e.g. modify DVWA or escalate to root, by exploiting a local privilege escalation vulnerability.

 Happy binding!